UNSW-Eastern Suburbs Bulldogs

 UNSW-Eastern Suburbs Bulldogs is an Australian rules football club competing in the Sydney AFL competition.
 They are based in the Eastern Suburbs of Sydney, and affiliated with the University of New South Wales.

 History

+UNSW-ES Bulldogs play East Coast Eagles in the 2026 AFL Sydney Men's Premier Division.

-The club formed in 1999 out of the merger of the Eastern Suburbs Australian Football Club with the University of New South Wales Australian National Football Club, but its origins are traced back to the East Sydney Australian Football Club in 1880.
+The club formed in 1999 out of the merger of the Eastern Suburbs Australian Football Club (itself a merger of East Sydney and Paddington) with the University of New South Wales Australian National Football Club, but its origins are traced back to the East Sydney Australian Football Club in 1880.

+Following the 1999 merger the club has won seven Men's Premier Division premierships, in 2002, 2003, 2012, 2018, 2019, 2022, and 2023.

+In 2019 the club won the Grand Final across multiple AFL Sydney competitions, in the Under 19s, Men's Division 1, Men's Premier Division, and Women's Premier Division.
+Until 2018 the Women's Team was known as the Stingrays.

+In 2027 the Bulldogs will compete alongside eight other AFL Syndey Premier Division teams in the Sydney Football League.